Hanna Fenichel Pitkin

-Hanna Fenichel Pitkin (July 17, 1931 – May 6, 2023) was an American political theorist.
-She was best known for her seminal study The Concept of Representation, published in 1967.
+Hanna Fenichel Pitkin (July 17, 1931 – May 6, 2023) was an American political theorist best known for her seminal study The Concept of Representation (1967).

 Pitkin's diverse interests ranged from the history of European political thought from ancient to modern times, through ordinary language philosophy and textual analysis, to issues of psychoanalysis and gender in political and social theory.
+Due to her various publications and mentorship, Pitkin is a recipient of the Johan Skytte Prize in Political Science and has been recognized as Professor Emerita at UC Berkeley.

 Biography

-Pitkin was born on July 17, 1931.
-She is the daughter of Otto Fenichel, and Clare (née Nathansohn) and married political theorist John Schaar.
+Pitkin was born on July 17, 1931 to Otto Fenichel, and Clare (née Nathansohn).
+In 1940, Otto Fenichel married Hanna Fenichel, a psychoanalyst, who became Pitkin's stepmother.